lizardsystem/lizard-security/README.rst

   users.
 There are two kinds of users inside a group: regular members and managers.
 Managers can add and remove members from the group.

-  We can assign user groups to a *permission group* in combination with a link to a *data set*.
-This means that the user group has the assigned permissions on the data that belongs to that *data set*.
+- **Permission mapper**.
+We can assign *user groups* to a *permission group* in combination with a link to a *data set*.
+This means that the *user group* has the assigned permissions on the data that belongs to that *data set*.
 This mechanism is lizard-security's core.

 - **Data set**.
 A data set is a small model in the database.
 Its important property is that other models can have a foreign key to it.
 This way, those